kate8382/kate8382/README.md

 ## 📂 My Projects:
 - [V-Wave Radio](https://github.com/kate8382/w-vawe_radio) — final project of a web page.
-- [Frontend-module](https://github.com/kate8382/frontend-module) — interface module for a CRM web application.
-- [Frontend-Pro](https://github.com/kate8382/frontend-pro) — final project of a CRM system, including a module.
+- [Frontend-Pro](https://github.com/kate8382/frontend-pro) — final project of a CRM system, including a [Frontend-module](https://github.com/kate8382/frontend-module) — an interface module for a CRM web application, developed by me.

+## 📒 My Practical Works:
+- [To Do List](https://github.com/kate8382/to_do_list) — a practical project to practice **arrays, DOM manipulation, and event handling**.
+Also, I explored **Node.js** by configuring `eslint.config.json` and adapting the `package.json` file initially set up for GitLab.
 - [Memory Game](https://github.com/kate8382/memory_game) — a practical project on **constants, scope, and closures**.
 The process was very exciting! 😊

 ## 🌟 My Goals: